dj0abr/Pluto/README.md

 Byte 2 ...
 Q-sample LSB
 Byte 3 ...
 Q-sample MSB
 ```

+## Configuration

+the configuration of the default value can be done in the file pluto.h.
+Additionally the values can be entered in a config file, see pluto_config.txt for explanation.

 ## Synchronisation

 In an SDR transmitter the sample rate is defined by the SDR hardware.
 Therefore the applications needs to know when to send new samples to this program.